stwunsch/vim_config/README.md

 # vim_config

 My vim config.
-The idea is to put the config file somewhere with a repo (mainly for backup purposes) and link this file from ~/.vimrc.
+The idea is to put the config file somewhere with a repo (mainly for backup purposes) and link this file from ~/.vimrc by a symbolic link.
+Use 'ln -s /home/<...>/vim_config/vimrc /home/<user>/.vimrc'.

 Pathogen plugin manager is integrated.
 So don't miss to install Vundle for VIM plugin managing!